paylike/plugin-opencart/README.md

 # OpenCart plugin for Paylike

+**Opencart 2.x is no longer actively receiving updates so for improved security and maintenance we encourage you to use 3.x.
+You can find the 3.x extension here: https://github.com/paylike/plugin-opencart-3**

 This plugin is *not* developed or maintained by Paylike but kindly made available by the community.